-In the first two scenarios, the mortgage balance is still due and owing.
-If the marital home was bought during the marriage, the likelihood is both husband and wife are listed as debtors on the mortgage.
+In the first two scenarios, the mortgage balance is still due and owed.
+If the home was bought during the marriage, it is likely both husband and wife are listed as debtors on the mortgage.
 As part of a divorce settlement, whoever keeps the home is typically responsible for making the mortgage payment.
 They also make all the utility payments.

 If the party keeping the house has good enough credit, they might consider an assumption agreement versus a refinance.
 By doing an assumption agreement, the party keeping the house does not lose equity through closing costs.
 At the same time, they are able to get the spouse who is not keeping the house off the mortgage.

 Having said that, not all mortgages are assumable.
 However, government-backed loans, like FHA, VA, and USDA loans, will generally allow for assumptions.
 For any party going through a divorce who is considering an assumption agreement, it can be critical to speak to the loan agent and/or mortgage company.